InterviewGateway/interview_preparation/readme.md

   from [W3Schools](https://www.w3schools.com/sql/default.asp) to prepare for the test.**

-## Practical test
+## Practical test tips

-- You will receive a practical test email from us at your selected time slot.

-- Unzip the attachment.
+- **You will receive a practical test email from us at your selected time slot.** Unzip the attachment.
 Start with the document `00_Assessment Test.docx`.
 This file contains all the instructions.

-- Email back to us within 2 hours, with all your work including R and SQL scripts.
+- **Keep an eye on the time - it’ll fly by.** In the instruction document, we provided the distribution of marks for each section, so that you can keep track of time spent in each section.
+Email back to us within 2 hours, with all your work including R and SQL scripts.

+- **Do not worry that you may not get the right answer.** It’s more important to show your logical thinking through the working steps.
+For example, if 10 marks are assigned to a question, the steps themselves may get you 9 marks, and the right answer alone may just earn you 1 mark.

-- You can choose to take the test in our non-office hours (weekend or stat holiday), but we are out of the office at that time, so we could only respond to your email in the next business day.
+- You can choose to **take the test in our non-office hours** (weekend or stat holiday), but we are out of the office at that time, so we could only respond to your email in the next business day.
 If you don’t receive the test during the weekend, please contact HR Team (jgregory@gatewaycasinos.com) and we may be able to re-arrange it accordingly.